 Biological Monitoring Program staff participated in the design and planning for the National Wetland Condition Assessment (NWCA), and coordinated the sampling efforts in Maine during the summer of 2011.
 Analysis of the NWCA data is currently being performed by EPA.
 Additional information about the NWCA is found in Chapter 5 of this report.
 Biological monitoring staff have also participated in planning for national surveys of wadeable streams and large rivers.

 Lakes / Ponds

-Contact: Linda Bacon, DEP, BWQ, DEA, Lake Assessment Section Tel: (207) 441-0462 email: Linda.C.Bacon@maine.gov lound at: www.maine.gov/dep/water/monitoring/3055
+Contact: Linda Bacon, DEP, BWQ, DEA, Lake Assessment Section Tel: (207) 441-0462 email: Linda.C.Bacon@maine.gov

 Related Website: www.maine.gov/dep/water/lakes/index.html